GaneshWiz07/TRUTHLENS-DEEPFAKE-DETECTOR/chrome-extension/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner
 3. Click "Load unpacked" button
-4. Select your `deepfake-detector-extension` folder
+4. Select your `truthlens-extension` folder
 5. The extension should now appear in your extensions list

 ### Step 3: Get Your API Token

-1. Go to your DeepFake Detector web application
+1. Go to your TruthLens web application at: **https://fascinating-palmier-5bfe94.netlify.app**
+2. Sign up or sign in to your account
-2. Navigate to the Dashboard tab
+3. Navigate to the Dashboard tab
-3. Find the "API Token" section
+4. Find the "API Token" section
-4. Copy your API token (click the "Copy" button)
+5. Copy your API token (click the "Copy" button)

 ### Step 4: Configure the Extension

-1. Click the DeepFake Detector extension icon in Chrome's toolbar
+1. Click the TruthLens extension icon in Chrome's toolbar
 2. In the popup that opens:
-   - **API Base URL**: Enter your web app URL (e.g., `http://localhost:5173` for local development)
+   - **API Base URL**: Enter `https://fascinating-palmier-5bfe94.netlify.app`
    - **API Token**: Paste the token you copied from the dashboard
 3. Click "Save Settings"
 4. You should see a "Settings saved successfully!" message